15 hours early education funding - who is eligible and how do I apply?

 What is a grace period?

-Although the universal 15 hours is available until your child starts school, you have to sign into your Childcare Account to reconfirm your eligibility for the additional 15 hours (i.e. the full 30 hours) every three months.
+Although the universal 15 hours is available until your child starts school, you have to log into your Childcare Account to reconfirm your eligibility for the additional 15 hours (i.e. the full 30 hours) every three months.
 You should receive an email/text message from the HMRC application system to remind you to do this.

 If you do not reconfirm in time, you will fall into the grace period.
-That means your funding will end after a few more weeks – you can find out when by signing into your Childcare Account or checking with your childcare provider.
+That means your funding will end after a few more weeks – you can find out when by logging into your Childcare Account or checking with your childcare provider.

 When you are in the grace period you cannot start your child in an early years setting using the funding, but if your child is already in an early years setting, the funding will continue until the end date of the grace period.